 My client was looking to update the lower level common areas - showroom, lobby, kitchen and main conference room.
-The challenge, a very conservative budget, a tight timeline and I needed to create spaces that could work for three different brands with their own distinct looks.
-First step, all areas including the adjoining hallways needed to have the walls, windows, doors and trim color painted.
-With the paint using 60% of the budget, I worked with as much of the existing furniture, artwork and created an inexpensive solution for wall display that provides flexibility across the 3 brands.
+The challenge, a very conservative budget and a tight timeline.
+I needed to create spaces that could work for three brands with their own distinct looks.
+First step, all areas including the adjoining hallways needed to have the walls, windows, doors and trim color updated.
+With the paint using 60% of the budget, I worked with as much of the existing furniture and artwork and created an inexpensive solution for product display that provides flexibility across the 3 brands.
 Click here for Before Photo

 Remodel | Interior Design Styling

 We originally worked on Redwood Street as a staging project, new owners hired KFI to re-design the upstairs space to function for their family needs.
 The upstairs remodel included a larger bathroom and closets in each bedroom.
 We also remodeled the bathroom in the guest unit out back and we’ve been working with our clients to incorporate their personal style throughout the rest of the home.
 We are loving how things are coming along…

 The owners of The Creek Eatery were looking for an urban, modern space that would not only elevate the Chef’s menu but showcase their extensive wine, craft beer and cocktail menu.
 The collaboration in design ideas with Santa Cruz metal and concrete artists Dominic and Katrina of Five Feet from the Moon, Michael Wood of Vector Architectural Metals and Rebecca of Sweet Lime Gardens brought my vision to life and the results turned out better than I could have imagined, its such a unique space.
 The look and feel of The Creek has an industrial masculine feel yet is softened by the warm colors, textures, live plants and the creek inspired murals on the walls.